-Criminology Graduate Programs near Houston
+Criminology Degree Programs in Houston

 Criminology Graduate Programs teach ways to analyze and potentially prevent crime.
 To do this, programs first examine leading factors of crime.
 This could involve studying human behavior or law enforcement challenges to better predict criminal patterns.

-Some programs may go a step further and help students design new policies and methods to address these issues and possibly reduce crime rates.
+Some programs may then go a step further and help students design new policies and methods to address these issues and possibly reduce crime rates.

 Criminology is a branch of sociology that studies contributing factors of crime.
 More specifically, it looks into the circumstances that cause crime or how crime could affect a certain area.
-For example, studies in criminology could examine some of the following criminal factors.
+For example, studies in criminology could examine some of the following factors.

-This are only a sample of a few general factors criminology might look into.
-By studying these topics as part of graduate programs in criminology, you may develop your understanding of the different contributing causes that go into criminal activities.
+You might study these and other topics as part of the programs.
+This may help you develop your understanding of the different contributing causes that go into criminal activities.
 Additionally, classes may teach methods to combat or eliminate issues in these fields.

 Masters in criminology programs develop students’ understanding of research methods and criminological theories.
 Specifically, students may study criminal behavior and how the criminal justice system functions, as well as the challenges it may face.
-Then, criminology masters students may have the chance to conduct their own research into ways to combat those same obstacles.
+Then, students may have the chance to conduct their own research into ways to combat those same obstacles.

-Most students earn their criminology masters degree in 1-2 years of full time study.
-The combination of criminal justice tactics and research knowledge could help students prepare for leadership roles within the criminology industry.
 A masters in criminology program may also act as a gateway to a PhD program.
 If this is your goal, you may wish to find a program with a strong research component or thesis option.
 This is because PhD in Criminology programs are often research heavy.

-Applicants to a masters in criminology program may need a bachelors degree, minimum GPA and recommendations.
+Applicants to masters programs may need a bachelors degree, minimum GPA and recommendations.
 Timelines and requirements vary by program and enrollment.

 While earning your masters in criminology degree, you could have the chance to take some of the following classes.

-These are only a sample of topics you could cover in your criminology masters program.
-Some programs may also offer specialty areas or focus on particular areas of the law enforcement system.
+These are only a sample of topics.
+Some masters programs may also offer specialty areas or focus on particular areas of the law enforcement system.
 Intelligence, forensics and crime analysis are just a few examples.
 This may effect course offerings and requirements.
 Check with potential criminology schools for more curriculum details.

-Graduate certificates in criminology are designed to help professionals who are already working in the field.
-These programs could teach new methods to detect patterns in crime data to better serve a community.
-Since this program typically builds on existing criminology knowledge, curriculum is often more succinct.
+Graduate certificates in criminology are often designed to help professionals who are already working in the field explore new methods and techniques.
+Since this program typically builds on existing knowledge, curriculum is more succinct.

-Many of the courses focus on collecting and interpreting new criminal data.
+Many certificates in criminology programs focus on collecting and interpreting new criminal data.
 Courses could include some of the following.